 - Occasionally an employer may give you a much shorter time frame, possibly 24-48 hours to pressure you to accept an offer.

-- Come into the Career Center for a drop-in appointment to discuss the offer you have received and how to negotiate with the employer if you need more time to make a decision.
+- Make an appointment in Handshake to discuss the offer you have received and how to negotiate with the employer if you need more time to make a decision.
 Some employers will extend the time, others will not, so you will need to consider your options carefully.

 - Make sure you have given yourself enough time to properly evaluate the offer.